 - Do not forget about SAVERS & Pound Shops:-)–> that is admittedly more suited to cosmetics shopping though.

-- Finally use Facebook to find groups related to saving money on food and groceries:
+- Finally, use Facebook to find groups related to saving money in various supermarkets

-How do you compare prices at the supermarket?
-What works for you?
+How do you compare prices at the supermarkets you get your grocery from?